learning-zone/javascript-basics/README.md

 parseFloat("foo"); /* this is common: you get JSON from the server, convert some strings from JSON to a number and end up with NaN in your UI. */
 ```

-`NaN` is not equal to any number, it’s not less or more than any number, also it's not equal to itself:
+`NaN` is not equal to any number, it’s not less or more than any number, also It is not equal to itself:

 ```javascript
 NaN !== NaN